Sabrinas Organizing

 • Decorate mini Christmas Trees for each room of the house.
 The Bedrooms are a great place for these little trees.

-• Make ornaments (Affiliate Link) with the children.
+• Make ornaments (affiliate) with the children.
 Add the year to the ornament so the kids know when they made them.

 • Make paper snowflakes and tape them to the windows.